 Binance does not charge any trading fees to convert crypto however a spread will apply for all transactions.
 The spread is the difference between the buy and sell price of an asset.
 The minimum conversion amount is generally the equivalent of 10 USDT.
 Conversions are immediate and a record of the transaction will be available in “Convert History”.

 Binance is a regulated exchange that is required to adhere to KYC procedures.
-Users who wish to exchange cryptocurrencies for other assets in a discrete and anonymous fashion may look to crypto swapping platforms such as Changelly, SimpleSwap, or Exolix.
-These platforms do not require users to submit personal information and complete KYC processes.
+If you wish to exchange cryptocurrencies for other assets discretely and anonymously, then you may look to crypto swapping platforms such as Changelly, SimpleSwap, or Exolix.
+These platforms do not require you to submit personal information and complete KYC processes.

 Is Binance Regulated?

 Binance is regulated in their jurisdictions by the relevant government authorities and it is required to comply with local laws and regulations.
 Binance.US is registered with the United States Financial Crimes Enforcement Network (FinCEN) which enforces laws to safeguard the financial system against illicit use, and mitigate money laundering, and other organized crimes.
 Binance Australia is operated by InvestbyBit Pty Ltd (Binance Australia) and is a cryptocurrency exchange that is registered with AUSTRAC.
 Binance must comply with local regulations including AML/KYC procedures.